vladislavglad/Cybersecurity-Game-Project/README.md

 document.getElementById("myDiv").style.visibility = "hidden";
 ```
 * Cosmetic adjustments to the game world/zones: textures and tilemaps (secondary priority).

+### Points for integration (of the game modules):
+* Common resource and the corresponding indicator.
+* Severity map.

+**Requirement:** all the modules should be wrapped in a single `<div>` tag and placed in a common HTML file.
+One scheduler JS file would be responsible for bringing up the content to the player.

+___

 **(Week 5-6) Updates:**
 * First prototype of Title screen.